Paleontology At Webb

 The Alf Museum

 In addition to our four-year paleontology program, which includes participating in independent research, there are lots of volunteer opportunities for students, including cleaning fossils in the preparation lab, laser scanning dinosaur bones in the research lab and maintaining the skeletons on exhibit.
 And, of course, you are welcome to join the museum’s annual summer Peccary Trip, which brings students and museum staff to wilderness areas in Montana, Utah and California for a three-week search for fossils.

 Webb freshman are introduced to the museum through their two-semester core course Evolutionary Biology, which includes a weekend Peccary Trip to the area around Barstow, California, to participate in a fossil dig.
 For more specific information as it relates to your academic program, please check in with your advisor.
 Approximately 95 percent of the Alf Museum’s more than 175,000 specimens were discovered by Webb students, teachers and alumni!

 The Raymond M. Alf Museum of Paleontology, located on the campus of The Webb Schools, is the only nationally accredited museum in the USA on a high school campus.
 Also, the Alf Museum provides a unique research program for Webb students where they study fossils they find on collecting trips and publish the results of their research in collaboration with museum staff.

 General hours of operations for the Alf Museum are from 8 a.m. to 4 p.m.
 Monday through Friday, 10 a.m. to 4 p.m.
 Saturday, and closed Sunday.

-**The Alf Museum is currently closed to visitors as a result of COVID-19.
+**The Alf Museum is temporarily closed to in-person visitors as a result of COVID-19.
+Virtual visits are available at https://www.alfmuseum.org.